dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

    </aura:if>
 </aura:component>
  ```
-#### Code Highlights:

-* In the SuggestionList component we created, we wrapped each suggestion in the list with a ``` <a href="{! '#suggestion/' + suggestion.Id }"> ``` anchor tag that sets the page hashtag to #suggestion/ followed by the suggestion id of the clicked suggestion.
-In this component, the locationChange handler is defined to listen to hashtag changes, and execute the controller's locationChange() when it happens.
-The locationChange() function implemented in the next step retrieves and displays the selected suggestion
-* The button labeled as *Vote Up* is used by employees to vote up a suggestion.The button when clicked triggers the voteup function in the client-side controller

 4. Select **File | Save**
 5. In the button panel on the right, click **Controller**
 6. Replace the code with the following: